A Green's function proof of the Positive Mass Theorem: Further directions: Geroch--type calculation for -harmonic functions.

 where we have used the short-hand notation $\beta_{p} = \big(c_{p}\,\,\frac{p-1}{3-p}\,\big)^{\frac{p-1}{3-p}}$.
 By the minimality of $\pa M$, we immediately get

 To compute the limit on the right hand side of~\eqref{eq21}, we first observe that $F_p$ rewrites as

 where

-To evaluate the asymptotic behaviour of $I_p$, we observe that, in a Schwarzschildian coordinate chart $(x^{1},x^{2},x^{3})$ at infinity, the function $u$ satisfies for some $\phi$ satisfying $\Delta_{\SSS^{2}}\phi=-2\phi$.
-This fact can be deduced arguing as in the proof of Lemma~\ref{espAScC}.
+To evaluate the asymptotic behaviour of $I_p$, {we assume that, in a distinguished Schwarzschildian coordinate chart $(x^{1},x^{2},x^{3})$ at infinity,} the function $u$ satisfies for some $\phi$ satisfying $\Delta_{\SSS^{2}}\phi=-2\phi$.
 The above expansion implies in particular that

 In turn, we get

 In other words, for every $\ep>0$, there exists $t_\ep>0$ such that, whenever $u (x)\geq \alpha_p(t_\ep)$, it holds

 Therefore, for every $t \geq t_\ep$, we get that